 Are breakthroughs overrated?
 Consider what John Maeda wrote: “I believe the passionate incrementalism of the iPhone 5 is just as important a design accomplishment as the original breakthrough of its predecessors.”

-Are you for Team Research or Team Technology?
-Hear industry professionals from Bresslergroup, Penn IPD, Johnson & Johnson, OLIVE Devices, and Stanley Black & Decker duke it out.
-The debate will be moderated by Chris Murray, Bresslergroup’s Director of Industrial Design.
-The audience decides the winner!
+Industry professionals from Bresslergroup, Penn IPD, Johnson & Johnson, OLIVE Devices, and Stanley Black & Decker duked it out on October 13th, during DesignPhiladelphia 2016.
+The debate was moderated by Chris Murray, Bresslergroup’s Director of Industrial Design.
+The audience decided the winner!

 Bresslergroup is a research-driven product innovation lab and design consultancy.
 Our curious thinkers, makers, and problem solvers challenge and inspire each other every day to discover elegant solutions to complex development problems.